 One of the essential elements of any successful crime prevention program is an informed public.
 It's the intent of UT Police to inform students of good crime prevention and security awareness practices.
 UT Police offers several safety programs to reduce or minimize the risk of becoming a victim of crime.
-UT Police believes the actions and awareness of the workforce members and students on the MD Anderson campus are the best methods to eliminate the opportunity of potential crime.
+UT Police believes the actions and awareness of the workforce members and students on the UTHealth Houston campus are the best methods to eliminate the opportunity of potential crime.

-During 2020, the Community Outreach team adjusted to institutional COVID-19 social distancing restrictions by offering virtual safety classes.
-UT Police offered to the MD Anderson community over 28 virtual safety classes, reaching an audience of more than 2,000 workforce members and students.
-An additional 81 virtual safety classes were offered to MD Anderson and UTHealth audiences, and jointly those classes served 4,500 attendees.
+During 2021, the Community Outreach team continued to offer virtual safety classes due to ongoing COVID-19 social distancing restrictions.
+UT Police offered to the UTHealth Houston community over 11 virtual safety classes, reaching an audience of more than 850 workforce members and students.
+An additional 156 virtual safety classes were offered to MD Anderson and UTHealth Houston audiences, and jointly those classes served 2,058 attendees.
 Topics included personal safety, building or property safety, workplace violence prevention and domestic violence prevention, among others.